top of page

 Key Background:

 The concept of "residual sugar" is essential to understanding wine styles.
 During fermentation, yeast consumes grape sugar to produce alcohol.
-If fermentation is stopped early, some sugar remains—creating a sweeter wine.
+If fermentation stops early, some sugar remains—creating a sweeter wine.
 Fully fermented wines convert most of this sugar, resulting in a dry taste.

 Trivia: